 Her face is so bizarre, demonic and Medusa-like throughout this scene that at times we were treated to seeing Dunaway’s eyes almost pop out of her skull.
 During her rant, her bug eyes remind me of the eponymous villain of the old horror movie The Reptile.

-Whilst this scene is one of the most talked about and loved amongst fans of the film and cult movie lovers, it’s enjoyed not as out and out camp or because it’s ‘so bad it’s good’.
+Whilst this scene is one of the most talked-about and loved amongst fans of the film and cult movie lovers, it’s enjoyed not as out and out camp or because it’s ‘so bad it’s good’.
 It’s because it’s so extreme and perfectly depicts Joan’s mood swings and fits of all-consuming narcissistic rage.
-This film possibly showed the first ever depiction of this type of rage on celluloid.
-Anyone who has been unfortunate enough to have someone with NPD in their lives can vouch for the accuracy of this sudden and very extreme outburst.
+This film possibly showed the first-ever depiction of this type of rage on celluloid.
+Anyone unfortunate enough to have someone with NPD in their lives can vouch for the accuracy of this sudden and very extreme outburst.

 She tells Christina to clean up the mess that ironically she has created (we’ll see this happen again within the second part of this scene).
 Christina, visibly shaken and scared stiff, complies and starts to put the dresses back on their hangers.
 This is again typical behaviour of those unlucky to have been subjected to narcissistic rage and the threat of it- acting as a ‘handmaid’ (as discussed earlier) to try to placate the narcissist so that their narcissistic rage simmers down and dissipates.
 Christina would also have been acting out of sheer terror when she started putting her dresses back on their hangers.